 In Miami and Philadelphia, an MIT professor is leading citywide efforts to turn urban noise into a masterful symphony.
 But for enthusiasts elsewhere, who may not have the means to mobilize an entire community to gather soundbites, there are other ways to make a city sing.

 Since the late 1990s, the London artist Stanza has been mapping sounds from cities across the globe—from New York to Berlin to Tokyo—and asking the public to contribute.
 “I realized that the whole value of putting it online is sharing it with everybody, so I made the database open sourced,” he says.

 His online database, Soundcities, launched in the early 2000s; now, it includes thousands of sounds from dozens of cities.
 The clips are short and often recorded by phone or with inexpensive recorders.
-There are sounds of protests in Barcelona, of a man sweeping the floors in the English city of Camberwell, of a cockatoo in the heart of Taipei.
+There are sounds of protests in Barcelona, of a man sweeping the floors in the London neighborhood of Camberwell, of a cockatoo in the heart of Taipei.

 These sounds are what Stanza believes reveal a city’s identity—especially as cities appear increasingly visually alike.
 Certain aspects, like shiny high-rises, hipster coffeeshops, and large shopping complexes, seem to repeat themselves from place to place—which Stanza attributes, in part, to globalization.

 But, “if you walk around blind,” he says, “you can hear those differences.”
 Listening to people talk might reveal the issues the community cares about, for example, and paying attention to the languages spoken uncovers the demographic diversity that makes up city populations.
 Listening in on how traffic noise mixes with more natural sounds might expose how a city evolved and how urbanized it is.